Guide to Fruits and Vegetables that Grow in Shade

 rhubarb growing in partial shade

-This rhubarb plant is in partial shade, but I’ve seed decent rhubarb patches even in full shade.
+This rhubarb plant is in partial shade, but I’ve seed decent rhubarb patches even in heavy shade.

 Here are ideas for you:

-• Mint is an invasive plant that I normally only grow in containers.
+• Mint and shade: Mint is an invasive plant that I normally only grow in containers.
 But in full shade, mint can be your friend.
 This is the one situation where I plant mint in the ground.

 • Currants and gooseberries are a good fit underneath bigger trees.
 My neighbour Mr. Browne had a currant bush growing in the full shade of an apple tree...and that bush faithfully fruited year after year, albeit not as much as it would have in a sunnier spot.